Amish786-cell/Multiple-Pdf-Chat/README.md

 Features:

-Upload and process multiple PDFs at once
+Upload and process multiple PDFs at once.

-Intelligent semantic search across documents Summarization and Q&A with context
+Intelligent semantic search across documents.

+Summarization and Q&A with context.

-Interactive chat interface (Streamlit/Gradio)
+Interactive chat interface(Streamlit/Gradio).

 Powered by LLMs + Vector Databases

 Tech Stack Used: